exercise-template/cprog01/README.md

 ## Directions

- Complete the source code so that the program compute the simple arithmetic mean of the values stored in the input variables.
+ Complete the source code of each program as approriate.

- Upon execution, the program output shall comprise a real value with at least two decimal places.

- Please, do not include anything else but the raw value in the output.

  Make sure your program compiles successfully with no errors or warnings.